apuroopkanda/linuxserver/README.md

 grader  ALL=(ALL:ALL) ALL
 This will grant sudo permission to grader

-open puttygen load atest.pem file and save private key which is saved as private.ppk
+open puttygen load atext.pem file and save private key which is saved as private.ppk

 # Creating a ssh key pair for grader
 On your local machine in terminal/command prompt